eddyK15501/gifs-and-memes/README.md

 ## Description

-The MemeFlix site is a web application that allows users to easily search and navigate to Memes and GIFs using keywords.
-This application aims to provide a convenient way for users to discover and share humorous content with their friends and family.
+MemeFlix is a web application that allows users to search for GIFs & Memes, upon searching a keyword.
+This website provides a convenient way for users to discover and share humorous content with friends and family.
+So get searching & start scrolling!

 ## Link to Deployed Application